vincentrozenberg/Maintenance-Logo-Plugin/README.md

 - **Custom Logo**: Easily set a custom logo URL via the WordPress admin panel.
 - **Responsive Design**: The logo scales to fit within the viewport while maintaining its aspect ratio.
 - **User-Friendly**: Automatically displays the maintenance logo to non-admin users while allowing admins to access the backend.
+- **Simple On/Off**: Plugin on?
+Maintance page on.
+Plugin off?
+Maintance page off.
+No need to keep unused plugins on.

 ## Installation